 The Compensation Committee

-The Compensation Committee is mandated to research staff remuneration requirements and to annually submit a report of its findings and recommendations.
+The Compensation Committee advises the Board of Directors of the LCRSS on matters related to compensation, accreditation, and personnel policies.
 The Credentials Committee and the Health and Pension Plan Committee are sub-committees of the Compensation Committee.

 Curriculum Assistance for Reformed Education

-The Curriculum Committee is mandated to structure curriculum development and refinement, to publish the results of its work, to monitor the practical suitability of its work in the classroom, and to annually publish a report of its activities.
+The Curriculum Assistance to Reformed Education (CARE) Committee structures curriculum development and refinement, publishes the results of its work, and monitors the practical suitability of its work in the classroom for LCRSS Member schools.

 Government Contact Committee